 The dissolution of magnesium in strong acids and neutral solutions

 "The increasing demand for magnesium and magnesium-base alloys in the manufacture of aircraft has stimulated a great amount of research into the corrosion characteristics of these materials.
 The result of such research has been the development of suitable magnesium alloys and protective coatings to retard corrosion.
 The basic mechanism of the anodic dissolution of metals such as magnesium, zinc, and cadmium in salt solutions is not completely known.
 Several schools of investigators has proposed different and opposing theories to explain the discrepancies which often arise between coulometer data and the weight loss of metal electrodes in certain salt solutions.
-The purpose of this investigation was to study the anion effect on the dissolution and disintegration of magnesium"--Introduction, leaf 1.
+The purpose of this investigation was to study the anion effect on the dissolution and disintegration of magnesium"--Introduction, page 1.

 Chemical and Biochemical Engineering